A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Kalkman's wall-crossing formula

 \subsection{The virtual wall-crossing formula}

-Our main result will be derived from a virtual extension of wall-crossing formulas, carried out by Kiem-Li \cite{kl:vwc} using the virtual localization formula of Graber-Pandharipande \cite{gr:loc}; we assume that the reader is familiar with the concepts of equivariant perfect obstruction theories etc. from those papers.
+Our main result will be derived from a virtual extension of wall-crossing formulas, similar to Kiem-Li \cite{kl:vwc} using the virtual localization formula of Graber-Pandharipande \cite{gr:loc}; we assume that the reader is familiar with the concepts of equivariant perfect obstruction theories etc. from those papers.
 In this section we explain the virtual extension and give an application to a simple complete intersection.

-Let $\XX$ be a Deligne-Mumford $G$-stack equipped with a $G$-equivariant perfect obstruction theory which admits an embedding in a smooth Deligne-Mumford $G$-stack.
+We first need a simple lemma on obstruction theories on quotients.
+Let $\XX$ be a Deligne-Mumford $G$-stack equipped with a $G$-equivariant perfect obstruction theory which admits a global resolution by vector bundles.
 This means that $\XX$ is equipped with an object $E$ of the bounded derived category of $G$-equivariant coherent sheaves, together with a morphism from $E$ to the cotangent complex, satisfying certain axioms, see \cite{bf:in}, \cite{gr:loc}; a typical example is an invariant complete intersection as in Example \ref{nodal} below.
-If $\zeta \in \g$ is any element then the fixed point stacks $\XX^{\zeta}$ also have equivariant perfect obstruction theories compatible with that on $\XX$; we denote by $\nu_{\XX^{\zeta}}$ the virtual normal complex for the embedding $\XX^{\zeta} \to \XX$.
-The Euler class $ \Eul_{\C^\times}(\nu_{\XX^\zeta})$ is well-defined in the equivariant cohomology $H_{\C^\times_\zeta}(\XX^\zeta)$, after inverting the equivariant parameter $\xi$.
-From the virtual localization formula one obtains the following virtual version of the wall-crossing Theorem \ref{kalk2}, which can be considered a corollary of Kiem-Li \cite{kl:vwc}:
+Let $\ul{\g}^\dual$ denote the sheaf of sections of the trivial bundle with fiber $\g^\dual$.
+The $G$-action on $\XX$ induces a canonical morphism $a^\dual:L_{\XX} \to \ul{\g}^\dual $ that we call the {\em infinitesimal action}.
+The obstruction complex $E$ comes equipped with a lift $\ti{a}^\dual: E \to \ul{\g}^\dual$ of the infinitesimal action $a^\dual: L_{\XX} \to \ul{\g}^\dual$.
+If $\XX^{\ss}$ is the semistable locus for some polarization and stable=semistable, denote $E^{\ss}, L_{\XX^{\ss}}$ etc. the restrictions to the semistable locus.
+The following lemma is probably well-known: